 Created by Scientist and Who writer Kit Pedler, inspired by the real-life technological advancements, of using bionic organs – to fix the human body.

-Their story, which began as a tale of warning about technological advances in medical upgrading of humans.
-Subsequently, became a revenge tale; after the Doctor destroyed the Cybermen’s home-world of Mondas.
+The Cyberman story, which began as a tale of warning – about limitless upgrading of humans.
+Subsequently, became a revenge tale; after the First Doctor destroyed the Cybermen’s home-world of Mondas.
 And finally, their scratchy existence afterward; as they tried to replenish their forces.

 Therefore, here are Old Who’s Top Ten : Best Cybermen Adventures.

 10) “The Wheel In Space” – Second Doctor – Season Five – 1968

 The Wheel In Space, took place during the Troughton years.
 When the Cybermen went on, to forge a successful monster pairing with the Second Doctor (due to the Dalek’s enforced hiatus).

 Riding on the coat-tails of the highly memorable The Moonbase and Tomb Of The Cybermen.The Wheel In Space – disappointingly, failed to fire the imagination – on the same footing.